bycza-zagroda/track-expenses-app-backend/docs/githubwork/GITHUB_WORK.md

 ## Local repository

-1. Clone from your repository with (in the examples we use the http method)
+1. Clone from your fork repository with (in the examples we use the http method)

 ### Git